Doors open at 10.00, with our invited speaker normally taking the stage at 11.00. The meeting will close at about 14:30.

 NOTE: As our meetings are usually quite close to the Spring and Autumn equinoxes, they occasionally occur on the day the clocks go forward or back an hour, which could possibly cause people to arrive an hour late or early.
 In many European countries including the UK, and elsewhere in the northern hemisphere, the clocks go forward 1 hour at 1am on the last Sunday in March, and back 1 hour at 2am on the last Sunday in October.
 See the official information.

-The next meeting of the Southern African Bulb Group will be the Spring meeting on Sunday 7th April 2019, at Badger Farm Community Centre, Winchester, Hampshire SO22 4QB (U.K.) Doors open at 10:00 a.m. and the meeting will finish at approximately 3 to 4 p.m.
+The next meeting of the Southern African Bulb Group will be the Spring meeting on Sunday 29th March 2020, (at Hale Institute Village Hall, near Farnham, Surrey, not at Badger Farm Community Centre, Winchester, Hampshire SO22 4QB (U.K.) Doors open at 10:00 a.m. and the meeting will finish at approximately 2:30 p.m.

 All who are interested in growing these plants will be welcome.
 There is an entry fee of £3.00, but parking is free.
-There will as usual be a plant display table, photos, short talks, plant sales (a good reason to arrive soon after 10:00!), and tea and coffee with biscuits.
-There will also be some books for sale.
+There will as usual be a plant display table, plant sales (a good reason to arrive soon after 10:00!), and tea and coffee with biscuits.
+There will also be a few books for sale.
 You are encouraged to bring along any plants you wish to display or sell, or digital photos to share with the audience.
-Bring your own lunch, or buy something at Sainsbury’s next door.
+Bring your own lunch.

 More details of our meetings are given on the meetings page.